aspose-total/Aspose.Total-Products/total/en/cpp/conversion/flatopc-to-ppsm/_index.md

 ---
 title: Convert FLATOPC to PPSM via C++
-description: Export FLATOPC to PPSM in your C++ applications without using Microsoft Word of PowerPoint
+description: Export FLATOPC to PPSM in your C++ applications without using Microsoft Word of PowerPoint or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /cpp/conversion/flatopc-to-ppsm/
 family: total
 platformtag: cpp